cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

     assert "Lorem Ipsum" in result.output
 ```

-Also, mocks can be inspected to see if they were called, using the mock's
+Additionally, mocks can be inspected to see if they were called, using the
+mock's
 [called](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.called)
 attribute.
 This provides you with a way to check that `requests.get` was invoked
 to send a request to the API: